Aphemra/idle-game/client/src/planning.md

 ## List of Potential Components

+These are a conglomeration of whole pages and smaller components.

 -   Skill Component
 -   Progress Bar Component
 -   Skills Page (Perhaps also a omnipresent panel)